Language

 When health care hospital systems charge more, it raises costs for everyone with higher premiums, copays, and out-of-pocket costs.
 Our job is to advocate for our customers during these discussions with providers.

-Negotiations between health plans and health care providers can be unsettling for members whose access to care may be impacted.
+Negotiations between insurers and hospitals can be unsettling for members whose access to care may be impacted.

 Our priority is your access to quality health care that is as affordable as possible.